aaronbloomfield/cpp-db-framework/README.md

 It is released under the the GPL, v2.
 It was created by [Aaron Bloomfield](http://aaronbloomfield.me) ([aaron@virginia.edu](<mailto:aaron@virginia.edu>), [@bloomfieldaaron](http://twitter.com/bloomfieldaaron)).

-It is assumed that each table has an integer `id` field (likely `auto_increment`, although that is technically not a requirement) such that each record can be uniquely identified by said `id` field.
+It is assumed that each table has an integer id field (likely `auto_increment`, although that is technically not a requirement) as the **first** column in the table.
 This is necessary for any saving of data to the DB.
+If this is not the case, then there will be errors when saving a records (and it may corrupt the data in the DB!), but the non-saving features will certainly work.
+Note that this field can be named anything ("id", "fooid", etc.).
+In particular, it must be such that each record can be uniquely identified by said id field.

 To call this utility, you pass either three or four parameters on the command line: hostname, database name, user name, and an optional password, in that order.
 If the password is not specified, then the program will prompt for one.
 The utility will create a dbcpp/ directory, in which all of the files it create will be written.